syzygyexe/E-commerce/readme.md

 NODE_ENV = production
 ```

-Enter the command below in the main root.
+In order to create optimized client build enter the command below in the main root.

 ```
 cd frontend